Mockea/Mockea/README.md

 HTML/CSS
 Some Context:

-The website is currently being paused to focus on RepuTech.se.
 The aim of the website is to showcase our fullstack skills by making a full scale e-commcerce website.
 Currently no links are clickable.
 The backend has currently 5 working controllers and its own working Azure DB.